-During the day, blood glucose levels tend to be at their lowest just before meals.
+During the day, levels tend to be at their lowest just before meals.
 For most people without diabetes, blood sugar levels before meals hover around 70 to 80 mg/dL.
-In some, 60 is normal; in others, 90.
-Again, anything less than 100 mg/dL while fasting is considered normal by today's standards.
+For some people, 60 is normal; for others, 90.

 Get the latest Diabetes newsletter delivered to your inbox!